algteixeira/algteixeira/README.md

 <h1 align="center">Hi 👋, I'm André Teixeira</h1>
 <h3 align="center">Just another dedicated software developer in this world!!</h3>

+- Working as a NodeJS Backend Developer in Compass UOL since jan, 2022.

 - 📫 How to reach me: **andregteix@gmail.com**

 - ⚡ Fun fact **The more i learn the more i feel like i have to learn. :rofl:**